 The Steelers' emblem incorporates five distinct colors, each significant to the franchise and its passionate fan base.
 Here's what each one symbolizes:

 - Red: Red is often associated with fire and blood.
-It first appeared in the circular logo in 1969 and has remained used as the franchise’s fire and energy.
+It first appeared in the circular logo in 1969 and has remained in use as the franchise’s symbol of fire and energy.
 Undoubtedly, red is the most enlivening color in the universe.
 Signifying vigor, willpower, and passion, the color represents all the Pittsburgh Steelers have conveyed since 1969.
-Again, red also symbolizes iron ore used in the steel industry.
+Again, red also symbolizes iron ore, which is used in the steel industry.

 - Blue: Besides symbolizing the steel scrap, the color blue denotes trust.
 It also signifies loyalty, serenity, and confidence.
 The globe-themed color can also represent stability, imagination, and freedom.

 - Black: Black has been a prominent color in most of the Steelers’ logos.
 Today, the “bold Steelers” word mark is in black.
 The outline of the circular frame is also in black.
-While some associate black with mystery and fear, the dark hue can also reflect positive emotions like formality, power, authority, and strength.
+While some associate black with mystery and fear, the dark hue can also evoke positive emotions such as formality, power, authority, and strength.
 The bold symbol has undoubtedly been reflected in the team’s stellar performances over the decades.

 - Yellow: Yellow has featured in six of the eight Steelers’ logos.
 That suggests the color must be significant to the organization’s goals.
 Yellow represents coal, one of the principal raw materials used in steel manufacturing.
 It can also convey happiness, hope, energy, honor, intellect, and loyalty.

 - Gray: Gray depicts a blend of white and black.
 It signifies intellect and compromise.
-The calm, elegant, and neutral color paints the frame’s outline and reflects the personality of the Pittsburgh Steelers.
+The calm, elegant, and neutral colors paint the frame’s outline and reflect the personality of the Pittsburgh Steelers.

 Logo Name

 The Steelers logo represents the American Iron and Steel Institute’s trademark.
 The US steel industry uses it as its official promotional emblem.
-The logo has also earned the official denotation “Steelmark” due to its connection to steel manufacturing.
+The logo has also earned the official designation “Steelmark” due to its connection to the steel manufacturing industry.

 The Design